folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I'm seein' ghosts, blackin' out, relapsin' one thought at a time" > Blacking out

 * The term “blacking out” typically refers to the experience of going into a state of unconsciousness.
-The idea of unconscioussness connects back to the idea of artists being "drugged up full of lies" as discussed in a previous line.
+The idea of unconsciousness connects back to the idea of artists being "drugged up full of lies," as discussed in a previous line.

 {{< /details >}}